Lxrd-AJ/Floi/README.md

 - [x] Refactor the Parser sub-module as most of the classes share similarites
 - [ ] Implement Kappa Statistics in main.swift to test efficiency of classifiers
 - [x] Merge Classifier and BayesClassifier together
-- [ ] Merge the different 10 Fold cross validation functions in main.swift
+- [x] Merge the different 10 Fold cross validation functions in main.swift
+- [ ] Upgrade project to Swift 5
+- [ ] Look into using Tensorflow Swift https://www.tensorflow.org/swift